moveslikejaekyu/Network-Analysis/README.md

 After labelling departments in each class, detailed analyses were now conducted for each community.
-By checking the number of departments in each community, we explored what is common in the community.  </br>
+By checking the number of departments in each community, i explored what is common in the community.  </br>